On the Structure of Trans-Series in Quantum Field Theory: Trans-series and their structure

 We can reorganize $\Phi$ in a different way, suggested by the work of \cite{costin-costin} on non-linear ODEs: for each fixed power of $g$, $n$, we consider the series \be \CG_n(y)= \sum_{\ell \ge 0} a_{n, \ell} y^\ell, \ee so that we can write, formally, \be \Phi= \sum_{n \ge 0} g^n \CG_n (y). \ee We will call $\CG_n(y)$ the $n$-th partial series of the trans-series $\Phi$.
-An important result of \cite{costin-costin} is that, for non-linear ODEs, the partial series $\CG_n(y)$ are convergent, and they have the same radius of convergence for all $n$.
+An important result of~\cite{costin-costin} is that, for non-linear ODEs, the partial series $\CG_n(y)$ are convergent, and they have the same radius of convergence for all $n$.
 Generically, we expect \be a_{n, \ell} \sim \ell^{-b_n} R^{-\ell}, \qquad \ell \gg 1, \ee for fixed $n$.
-The common radius of convergence is $R$, while the exponents $b_n$ depend in general on $n$.
+The common radius of convergence is $R$, while the exponents $b_n$ depend in general on~$n$.

-In many situations, like the one considered in \cite{costin-costin}, the convergence property of the partial series is closely related to the convergence of the sum over exponential corrections in the Borel resummed trans-series (\ref{br-transseries}).
+In many situations, like the one considered in~\cite{costin-costin}, the convergence property of the partial series is closely related to the convergence of the sum over exponential corrections in~the Borel resummed trans-series (\ref{br-transseries}).
 Heuristically, this can be argued as follows.
-If $g$ is sufficiently small, we can approximate the lateral Borel resummations appearing in (\ref{br-transseries}) by uniform optimal truncations, i.e. we can truncate all factorially divergent series $\varphi_\ell(g)$ in (\ref{trans-not}) at the same $n=N^\star$.
+If $g$ is sufficiently small, we can approximate the lateral Borel resummations appearing in (\ref{br-transseries}) by uniform optimal truncations, i.e., we can truncate all factorially divergent series $\varphi_\ell(g)$ in (\ref{trans-not}) at the same~${n=N^\star}$.
 This is because all these series have the same rate of divergence.
 The resulting approximation is nothing but the sum of the first $N^\star$ functions $\CG_n(y)$, which is convergent if the partial series converge.
+Note that this analysis cannot rule out the existence of higher trans-monomials \big(e.g.,~\smash{${\rm e}^{-{\rm e}^{1/g}}$}\big) which could be undetected by asymptotic behaviour.
+It is, in principle, also possible that the sum over such terms, or over corrections to such terms, could bring about other divergences in~the total trans-series.